 Paying debt on time is the best way to improve your credit score.
 Payment history is the most significant FICO category, making up 35% of your score.
 On-time payments give lenders more confidence when giving out loans, and trimming your debt also improves your credit utilization ratio.
 Those two FICO categories make up 65% of your score.
 Other strategies will help you build on the momentum, but the bedrock of every good credit score is on-time payments.

 Making on-time payments boils down to responsible use of your lines of credit.
 You should avoid spending more than you can repay at the end of the month.
-Overspending puts you into a debt spiral that can get worse as interest accumulates.
+Overspending puts you into a debt spiral that can get worse as interest charges accumulate.
 Tracking every expense item will help you discover opportunities to reduce costs.
 If you haven’t watched Netflix for a few months, you may want to consider unsubscribing to save money.
 Monthly subscriptions happen in the background regardless of whether you use them or not.

 If you have never monitored your expenses, doing this practice for the first time can change your personal finances.
 You will have an easier time paying debt on time and improving your credit score.
 However, reducing expenses has limited upside after the initial trimming and continued monitoring.
 At that point, raising your income will further impact your ability to pay the debt on time.